Other Common Names

 P. pugetensis: OR, WA, BC?

-Their typical habitats are generally described as litter and bark, also commonly collected from rocks and old walls (Wright & Westh 2006)
+typically, litter and bark, also commonly on rocks and old walls (Wright & Westh 2006)

-sp.) throughout his sampling period of March-August in central Texas.
-They were fairly evenly present on live oak, cedar elm and juniper, but less than 20 were found on red oak.
-(2)
+Quinn (2000) collected >900 spmns throughout Mar‒Aug sampling in central Texas.
+They were fairly evenly present on live oak, cedar elm and juniper, but less than 20 were found on red oak(3)

-Wright, J.C., and Westh, P. 2006.
-Water vapour absorption in the penicillate millipede Polyxenus lagurus
+Wright J.C., Westh P. (2006) Water vapour absorption in the penicillate millipede Polyxenus lagurus